SMSHub API WSDL

 - Use the SMSHub API in other applications for sending user messages.

 The installation of SMSHub is straightforward and only consists in running the self-installer and configure the application in WebADM.

 You do not have to modify any files in the SMSHub install directory!
 The web services configurations are managed and stored in LDAP by WebADM.
 To configure SMSHub, just enter WebADM as super administrator and got to the ‘Applications’ menu.
 Click SMSHub to enter the web-based configuration.

 OpenOTP SMSHub is a WebADM Web Service just like OpenOTP.
 It’s a standalone service which will be called by OpenOTP on the same host for SMS relaying.
 When you setup SMSHub you should proceed this way:

 - Setup the SMS Gateway (ex.
 Clickatell) in OpenOTP first and get it working.

-- Have the SMSHub component correctly installed in your WebADM server.
+- Install the SMSHub component correctly in your WebADM server.

 - Configure the first SMSHub SMSC connector with the same settings that worked in OpenOTP.